sebschrader/python-arpreq/README.rst

-This extension has only been tested on Linux, it should however work on any platform that supports the ``SIOCGARP`` ioctl, which is virtually every BSD, Linux and Mac OS.
+This extension has only been tested on Linux, it should however work on any platform that supports the ``SIOCGARP`` ioctl, which is virtually every BSD, Linux.
+MacOS X does not work anymore, because Apple has removed the interface.

 Changelog
 ---------